upworkmkd/msd-pageimages/README.md

-# MSD Page Images Actor
+# SEO Image Optimization Checker

 Extract and analyze all images from websites with comprehensive reports on image usage, accessibility, and optimization opportunities.

-## What does MSD Page Images Actor do?
+## What does SEO Image Optimization Checker do?

 This Apify Actor crawls websites and performs detailed image analysis including: